The pirates were dead, all three of them.

 Worsley had spent his life at sea.
 The years of salt water, high winds, and punishing sunlight had weathered him, but armed encounters with pirates were new to him.

 “Kill those, please,” Matt added, his words more of a command than a request.
 “If there’s more out there, I need the moon to light them up.
 Your floods will only blind me and illuminate us as a target.”

-Responding to the American’s request, the Captain of the 160’ pearl white motor yacht directed his number one to douse the spotlights and notify the authorities.
+Responding to the American’s request, the captain of the one hundred and sixty-foot pearl-white motor yacht directed his number-one to douse the spotlights and notify the authorities.

 “Belay that notification, please, captain,” Matt said in a softer tone.
 “I’m not supposed to be here with the small arsenal we brought aboard.
 If the authorities get involved, we’ll both have more explaining and red tape to cut through than the chum in the water is worth.”

 Both men stepped to the silver rail and looked down into the sea.
 The ship’s lights, glowing from their hull mountings a foot below the waterline, were meant to illuminate the tropical waters and reveal the wondrous creatures that swam through the night.
 Instead, they spotlighted three men, floating face down as the sea around them turned red.